andrew/ultimate-awesome/README.md

 - [styled-awesomeness](https://github.com/flynnpark/styled-awesomeness) - Learning Styled Components by example.
 - [AoE2-awesome-articles](https://github.com/fntsrlike/AoE2-awesome-articles) - A curated list of awesome Age of Empires II resources.
 - [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.
-- [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
 - [awesome-extended-reality](https://github.com/friedrith/awesome-extended-reality) - A curated list of all technologies related to virtual reality, augmented reality, etc.
 - [awesome-ux](https://github.com/frontend-park-mail-ru/awesome-ux) - Приложенька по тестированию, курс UX.
 - [awesome-smbx](https://github.com/GabrielKiesshau/awesome-smbx) - A list of awesome smbx content.